 Accessing student support services

 Marianopolis students have a plethora of support services to help them reach their potential and almost all of them are free.
 They can book appointments with Academic Advisors to discuss current or university studies; explore career choices or personal issues with Counsellors; get support in English or French literacy from the Writing Centre; find a peer tutor for help with coursework at the Learning Resources Centre; boost their research and citation skills thanks to Librarians; discuss tuition-relief options with Financial Aid, and more.
 All of these services are centrally located on campus and easily accessible each school day.
 It is up to students to seek out these resources and ask for help.

 Giving back to Marianopolis

-With about one in five Marianopolis students receiving financial aid, the College welcomes parent volunteers and donations of any amount to The Marianopolis Millennium Foundation.
+With about one in five Marianopolis students receiving financial aid, the College welcomes parent donations of any amount to The Marianopolis Millennium Foundation.
 The College’s Board of Governors also keeps a candidate pool of potential governors, including parents.
-A parent may be invited to join the Board when a vacancy arises and when their particular area of expertise is needed.
+A parent may be invited to join the Board when a vacancy arises and when their particular area of professional expertise is needed.